 The Supreme Courthouse (New York County Court), located at 60 Centre Street, overlooks Foley Square.
-The building houses the Supreme Court and the Office of the County Clerk, currently the Honorable Norman Goodman.
+The building houses the Supreme Court and the Office of the County Clerk.
 The building was designated as a New York City Landmark in 1966.

 The New York County Court was formerly housed in the old Tweed Courthouse.
 When additional space was needed, the New York State Legislature created a “Courthouse Board” to select an architect and design.
 The Boston architect Guy Lowell won the competition in 1913 with his design for a circular building.
 The cost estimate for this design was an astronomical 20 to 30 million dollars.
 World War I brought construction delays and the design evolved into a smaller, more modest Temple of Justice.
 Lowell modified the design to a hexagonal building with a cost estimate of 7 million dollars.
 Work finally began in 1919.
 The Roman classical style chosen was popular for courthouse architecture in the first decades of the 20th century and compliments the nearby Municipal Building.